 - Sign in using your Gmail account.

 - Select the device you want to locate.

-- If your device is active and connected to the internet you will see its location on the map.
-If your device is not connected to the internet, you will see the time when it was last online.
+- If your device is active and connected to the internet, you will see its location on the map.
+If your device is not connected to the internet, you will know the time when it was last online.

-- You can also erase all the content present on your phone using erase button.
-There are other options like lock and ring which can be performed remotely on your Note 8.
+- You can also erase all the content present on your phone using the erase button.
+Other options like lock and ring can be performed remotely on your Note 8.